- Worship at All Saints

 On the fifth Sunday of the month, we try and offer something a bit different at the 6:30 pm slot.
 Be Still is a 40 minute quiet and reflective service using recorded music as well as hymns and plenty of silence.
 We may use material from the Iona Community, Lindisfarne or Taize for example and usually sit in a quiet circle on the platform at the top of the Nave.

 People have been asking for a while whether we might reintroduce a service of wholeness and healing and so our first service was held, and much appreciated, in July 2017

-The services will be held on the fourth Thursday of each month at 7:30 pm.
+The services will be held bi-monthly on the fourth Thursday in the month at 7:30 pm.

 The services take place in the Lady Chapel and are quiet said services lasting about 50 minutes with the opportunity to receive the laying on of hands and anointing with oil either for ourselves or for other people, and will invite wholeness & healing for both, the body, mind and spirit.

 At particular times of the year, there are special services, for example, our Flower Festival service, Remembrance Sunday, our annual Memorial Service for the bereaved at All Souls tide and our Christingle.
 These Services are shown in the Calendar along with all the details you may need to know.